 Each member will be enrolled with an MCO and provided a member handbook.
 In the member handbook, the member's rights and responsibilities are identified.
-Before the member receives a CSEDW slot, the MCO provides the member and parent/legal representative with the list of all approved-CSEDW providers in the county where the member resides.
+Before the member receives a CSEDW slot, the MCO provides the member and parent/caregiver/legal representative with the list of all approved-CSEDW providers in the county where the member resides.
 The member may choose to receive select services from the same agency or multiple agencies; as a safeguard, case management services cannot be provided by the same agency providing any other CSEDW or Medicaid State plan service.
 CSEDW providers will be categorized by type of services offered (i.e. case management) and members may choose their individual providers for each category.
 Members may change CSEDW providers at any time with the transfer becoming effective the first day of the month following the request.
-The member and their parent/legal representative will complete a Freedom of Choice form, choosing their case management agency.
+The member and their parent/caregiver/legal representative will complete a Freedom of Choice form, choosing their case management agency.

-A Case Manager with the chosen case management agency will contact the member and parent/legal representative to begin engagement in the PCSP development process prior to the seven (7) day meeting taking place.
+A Case Manager with the chosen case management agency will contact the member and parent/caregiver/legal representative to begin engagement in the ISP development process prior to the seven (7) day meeting taking place.
 During this contact, the Case Manager assures the delivery of the CSEDW enrollment information describing the waiver services, free choice of providers, and how to report abuse and neglect.
-A mutually agreed upon date will be set for the initial PCSPT meeting within seven (7) days of the CSEDW intake; the Case Manager will also schedule and administer the CANS instrument for use in development of the annual PCSP.
-Although the Case Manager should begin administration of the CANS instrument at the seven (7) day meeting, the expectation is that the CANS will be completed within thirty (30) days of intake to assist with PCSP development.
-The PCSP shall be developed within seven (7) days and completed within thirty (30) days of intake.
-The Case Manager is responsible for scheduling and coordinating PCSPT meetings, monitoring the implementation of the PCSP, and for initiating PCSPT meetings as the needs of the member dictate.
-PCSPT meetings must be scheduled at times and places that facilitate the inclusion of the member and parent/legal representative of the member.
-It is important to remember that, although coordination of the PCSP process is the responsibility of the Case Manager, development of the PCSP is the responsibility of the PCSPT.
-Participation of the PCSPT is expected to ensure the process is person-centered.
-WV utilizes the strengths model, which views the member and parent/legal representative of the member as the expert on the strengths and needs of the member.
-These strengths and needs are then used to guide PCSP development in combination with the information gathered during the intake.
-The PCSPT captures the strengths, needs, preferences, and desired outcomes of the member and decides frequency and duration of services and supports.
+A mutually agreed upon date will be set for the initial MDT meeting within seven (7) days of the CSEDW intake; the Case Manager will also schedule and administer the CANS instrument for use in development of the annual ISP.
+The ISP shall be developed within seven (7) days and completed within thirty (30) days of intake.
+The Case Manager is responsible for scheduling and coordinating MDT meetings, monitoring the implementation of the ISP, and for initiating MDT meetings as the needs of the member dictate.
+MDT meetings must be scheduled at times and places that facilitate the inclusion of the member and parent/caregiver/legal representative of the member.
+It is important to remember that, although coordination of the ISP process is the responsibility of the Case Manager, development of the ISP is the responsibility of the MDT.
+Participation of the MDT is expected to ensure the process is person-centered.
+WV utilizes the strengths model, which views the member and parent/caregiver/legal representative of the member as the expert on the strengths and needs of the member.
+These strengths and needs are then used to guide ISP development in combination with the information gathered during the intake.
+The MDT captures the strengths, needs, preferences, and desired outcomes of the member and decides frequency and duration of services and supports.

-During the initial PCSPT meeting, the Case Manager in conjunction with the PCSPT informs the member and the parents/legal representatives of the member of the available resources that may be included in the PCSP.
-CSEDW services will emphasize the importance of combining natural supports from the community with professionals to create an PCSP that supports the successful treatment of the member and the parents/legal representatives of the member.
-The PCSPT consists of the member and/or parent/legal representative of the member, the member's Case Manager, representatives of each professional discipline, provider and/or program providing services to that member (inter- and intra-agency), and MCO care coordinator (if requested).
-The Case Manager is ultimately responsible for facilitating the development of and subsequent updates to the PCSP document; the member's Case Management agency cannot provide any additional CSEDW services.
+During the initial MDT meeting, the Case Manager in conjunction with the MDT informs the member and the parents/caregivers/legal representatives of the member of the available resources that may be included in the ISP.
+CSEDW services will emphasize the importance of combining natural supports from the community with professionals to create an ISP that supports the successful treatment of the member and the parents/caregivers/legal representatives of the member and/or parent/caregiver/legal representative of the member, the member's Case Manager, representatives of each professional discipline, provider and/or program providing services to that member (inter- and intra-agency), and MCO care coordinator (if requested).
+The Case Manager is ultimately responsible for facilitating the development of and subsequent updates to the ISP document; the member's Case Management agency cannot provide any additional CSEDW services.